Piracy expected to increase ahead of Nigeria's election

 "The crisis in the Gulf of Guinea is all about Nigeria," Alex Vines from Chatham House, the Royal Institute of International affairs, told the session.

-The Danish Shipowners Association, representing companies that account for 10 percent of global trade by value, estimates global costs related to piracy at $28 billion (17.39 billion pound) a year due to lower trade volumes and the direct cost to companies and governments at $7 billion and $12 billion a year.
+The Danish Shipowners Association, representing companies that account for 10 percent of global trade by value, estimates global costs related to piracy at $28 billion a year due to lower trade volumes and the direct cost to companies and governments at $7 billion and $12 billion a year.

 Denmark's A.P.
 Moller-Maersk, the world's largest container shipping company, was one of the victims when the Maersk Alabama was attacked by Somali pirates in 2009, an incident made famous by the Hollywood movie "Captain Phillips".